janfuhrer/podsalsa/README.md

 ## Release

-Each release of the application includes Go-binary archives, checksums, SBOM files, and container images.
+Each release of the application includes Go-binary archives, checksums file, SBOMs and container images.

 The release workflow creates provenance for its builds using the [SLSA standard](https://slsa.dev), which conforms to the [Level 3 specification](https://slsa.dev/spec/v1.0/levels#build-l3).
 Each artifact can be verified using the `slsa-verifier` or `cosign` tool.